trihoang1810/weather-app/README.md

 # Weather App by SISTRAIN
-This app was built by SISTRAIN member.
+This app was built by SISTRAIN members.

 Weather app using BLoC architecture and resful API.